📈 Our Integration Cost Calculator is live! Check it out!

 3. Term and Termination

 3.1 This DPA becomes effective upon the Customer subscribing to the Service(s) by agreeing to the Terms.
-It shall continue to be in force and effect as long as the Company is Processing Personal Data pursuant to the Terms and shall terminate automatically thereafter.
+It shall continue to be in force and effect as long as the Company is Processing Personal Data under the Terms and shall terminate automatically thereafter.

 3.2 Where amendments are required to ensure compliance of this DPA or a Schedule with Data Protection Laws, the Parties shall make reasonable efforts to agree on such amendments upon the Customer’s request.
-Where the Parties are unable to agree upon such amendments, either Party may terminate the Terms in accordance with the termination procedure contained therein.
+Where the Parties are unable to agree upon such amendments, either Party may terminate the Terms per the termination procedure contained therein.

 4. Processing Instructions

-4.1 The Company will Process Personal Data in accordance with the Customer’s instructions.
+4.1 The Company will Process Personal Data per the Customer’s instructions.
 This DPA contains the Customer’s initial instructions to the Company.
 The Parties agree that the Customer may communicate any change in its initial instructions to the Company by way of amendment to this DPA, which shall be signed by the Parties.

 4.2 For the avoidance of doubt, any instructions that would lead to Processing outside the scope of this DPA (e.g., because a new Processing purpose is introduced) will require a prior agreement between the Parties and, where applicable, shall be subject to the contract change procedure under the respective agreement.